 [End Composite.]

-3. Bibliography/ Evidence

-A. Donati and M Adrario.
-“A new and feasible model for predicting operative risk”.
-Br J Anaesth.
-2004.
-93. (3).
-393-399.

 Chapter 3.
 Documentation Template

 [Begin Documentation Template.]

 1. Knowledge Narrative

 [See Clinical Context in Chapter 1.]

 The approach to the assessment of perioperative risk for patients undergoing non-cardiac surgery has been extensively codified and validated by the American College of Cardiology/American Heart Association (ACC/AHA).
 Additionally, several other instruments have been independently validated, are widely used, and may add further value (Hlatky 1989; Lee 1999).
 The ACC/AHA approach focuses largely on patient-specific factors, such as age and comorbidity (Fleisher 2014).
 Alternative procedure-specific approaches have also been developed by other organizations.
 Of these, the approach selected for use within this documentation template is the Modified Johns Hopkins Surgical Criteria (Donati 2004).
 These criteria suggest that a NON-LOW-RISK PATIENT who is undergoing a NON-LOW-RISK PROCEDURE should be referred to cardiology for a preoperative evaluation prior to non-cardiac surgery.
 A NON–LOW-RISK PATIENT is defined using the revised cardiac risk index (RCRI) as a patient with 2 or more Revised Cardiac Risk Index (RCRI) predictors.
 The RCRI predictors are: high-risk type of surgery, ischemic heart disease, history of congestive heart failure, history of cerebrovascular disease, insulin therapy for diabetes, and preoperative serum creatinine > 2 mg/dL.
 (Lee 1999.)
 A NON–LOW-RISK PROCEDURE is defined as any grade II or grade III surgery, based on the modified Johns Hopkins surgical criteria.
 (Donati 2004.)